AI Access Control

 -d "subject_issuer=kubernetes"

-Pattern 3: User Delegation (Agent Acting for User)
+Pattern 3: User delegation (agent acting for user)

-curl -X POST https://app.lumoauth.dev/t/acme-corp/api/v1/oauth/token \
+curl -X POST https://app.lumoauth.dev/orgs/acme-corp/api/v1/oauth/token \

 -d "grant_type=urn:ietf:params:oauth:grant-type:token-exchange" \